kalmyk/fox-wamp/README.md

     }
 ```

-Take a look for more examples at https://foxic.herokuapp.com/
+Take a look for more use cases at http://jeta.host/

 ## Changes:
 2018-07-19